pooja-gitty/VIT-INTEGRATED-MTECH-QUESTION-PAPERS/README.md

 ## 🤝 Contribute

 Found missing papers?
 Want to help future students?
-Feel free to raise a pull request or drop the files in the [Issues](https://github.com/your-username/your-repo/issues) section.
-Let’s make this the go-to repo for all VITians! 💪
+Feel free to raise a pull request or drop the files in the [Issues](https://github.com/pooja-gitty/VIT-QUESTION-PAPERS.git) section. 💪

 ---